uhasmicoda/MySeleniumNewRepo/POSTMAN MANUAL API TESTING.md

 | **Data Variable**        | Used during data-driven testing (Collection Runner).       | Helps run the same request with multiple sets of input data from CSV or JSON files.                                               | `{{username}}`, `{{password}}` from CSV file          | Exists only during collection run.                          |

-## 12 Types of parameter
+## 12 Parameter and its types

+In Postman, a parameter is a way to send additional information with your API request.
+Parameters help the server understand what data you are requesting or sending.
+They are part of the URL, request body, or headers, depending on the type of request.

-In Postman, there are different types of parameters that play a crucial role in API communication.
+In API or In Postman, there are different types of parameters that play a crucial role in API communication.

 One of the most common types I’ve worked with is the Path parameter, which is embedded directly into the endpoint URL to access a specific resource.
 For example, when I needed to fetch details of a particular user, the API endpoint looked like /users/101, where 101 is a dynamic path parameter representing the user ID.